 Fluency is first developed through systematic phonics (see no. 7 above), but fluency also involves grouping words into meaningful phrases and reading with expression.
 Two forms that have shown evidence of improving fluency, ensuring that words are placed in the VWFA, are repeated reading and guided repeated oral reading (NRP, 2000).
 Both are applied in Edublox tutoring.

 (8.)
 Edublox Live Tutor expands vocabulary

-The National Reading Panel defines vocabulary as the understanding of individual word meanings in a text.
-The importance of vocabulary in reading achievement has been recognized for more than half a century.
+The National Reading Panel defines vocabulary as understanding individual word meanings in a text.
+The importance of vocabulary in reading achievement has been recognized for over half a century.
 As early as 1925, in the National Society for Studies in Education (NSSE) Yearbook, this quotation appears:

 Growth in reading power means … continuous enriching and enlarging of the reading vocabulary and increasing clarity of discrimination in appreciation of word values (Whipple, 1925, p.
 76).

 Researchers distinguish between many different “vocabularies.”
 Receptive vocabulary is the vocabulary we can understand when presented in text or when listening to others speak.
 In contrast, productive vocabulary is the vocabulary in writing or when speaking to others.
 It is generally believed that receptive vocabulary is much larger than productive vocabulary since we often recognize words we rarely use.